qasidd/tdl/README.md

 # To-Do List

-A full-stack CRUD web application with a Spring Boot backend, and a Bootstrap-based frontend.
+A full-stack CRUD web application with a Spring Boot backend and a Bootstrap-based frontend.